nasirsabbir07/javascript-basic-projects/README.md

 Basic Javascript Projects

-Color-Flipper: A random color generator. app.js generates a random color from a hardcoded array. hex.js creates a random hexcode that in return creates the color.
+1. Color-Flipper: A random color generator. app.js generates a random color from a hardcoded array. hex.js creates a random hexcode that in return creates the color.

-Counter: A very basic counter that uses clicks to count up or down.
+2.Counter: A very basic counter that uses clicks to count up or down.

-Review-scroll: Use the buttons to scroll to the next and previous reviews.
+3.Review-scroll: Use the buttons to scroll to the next and previous reviews.
 We can also show a random review by clicking on the 'Surprise Me' btn.

-Navbar-Toggle: Vanilla JS to toggle the navbar
+4.Navbar-Toggle: Vanilla JS to toggle the navbar

-Sidebar-Toggle: Vanilla JS to toggle the sidebar
+5.Sidebar-Toggle: Vanilla JS to toggle the sidebar

-Modal: JS to show and hide a modal
+6.Modal: JS to show and hide a modal

-Questions: Vanilla JS to toggle question cards.
+7.Questions: Vanilla JS to toggle question cards.

-Password Generator: A simple random password geneartor with the clipboard copy functionality.
+8.Password Generator: A simple random password geneartor with the clipboard copy functionality.

-Drum kit: A event listener excersice(Transition, keydown) with sounds for appropriate pressed keys.
+9.Drum kit: A event listener excersice(Transition, keydown) with sounds for appropriate pressed keys.

+10.Countdown Timer: A dynamic countdown timer with vanilla js utilizing Date() object and its various methods.

+11.Menu: A dynamic menu page with auto updated filter buttons according to the categories.

+12.Tab: An about page containing 3 tabs.
+We use target and dataset event property to access the tab buttons and show the paragraphs.

+13.Scroll: A webpage that shows smooth scrolling upon a link click.
+We use getBoundingClientRect(), getAttribute() methods and currentTarget event property.

+14.Random-text-generator: A random paragraph generator that takes an input of paragraph numbers and provides the paragraphs.
+We access forms through js.

+15.Video: A background video project that includes a preloader.